5 best Robin alternatives & competitors

 Built for more than the front desk

-More than just space analytics, deskbird is a complete solution for hybrid workplace management that connects people, policies, and presence.
+More than space analytics, deskbird is a complete solution for hybrid workplace management.
+It connects people, policies, and presence in one place.

 Real-time presence

-With geofenced and QR-based check-ins, deskbird gives accurate occupancy data and attendance insights.
+With geofenced and QR-based check-ins, deskbird gives accurate occupancy data and attendance insights without additional sensor hardware.

-Teams can get up and running without training sessions, complex configuration or technical overhead.
+Teams get up and running without training sessions, complex configuration, or technical overhead.
+Adoption rates across 500+ companies exceed 89%.

 Secure and scalable by design

-Both platforms are SOC2 Type II and ISO 27001 certified, but deskbird adds GDPR-compliance and EU-data hosting.
+Both platforms are SOC 2 Type II and ISO 27001 certified. deskbird adds GDPR compliance and EU data hosting.
+All data is stored in Germany and never leaves Europe.

 Integrations

-For workplace and IT teams, deskbird connects with existing systems like SSO, SCIM, Google Workspace, Outlook, Teams, Slack, and popular HR tools.
-It adds connections with HRIS tools such as Personio and SAP for more complete admin workflows.
-Setup is simple, and ongoing support needs stay low, helping reduce admin workload while keeping everything in sync.
+deskbird connects with SSO, SCIM, Google Workspace, Outlook, Teams, Slack, and popular HR tools including Personio and SAP.
+Setup is straightforward and ongoing support needs stay low, which reduces admin workload while keeping everything in sync.

 deskbird pricing